hbctraining/Intro-to-R-flipped/lessons/11_ggplot2.md

 ## Learning Objectives

-* Explain the syntax to utilize the "ggplot2" package to visualize data.
+* Explain the syntax of ggplot2
+* Apply ggplot2 package to visualize data.

 ## Data Visualization with `ggplot2`